mukulhase/WebWhatsapp-Wrapper/README.md

 Incase a search for 'contact' yields multiple contacts, the list will be returned.
 To send the message to a specific person, call the function again, and pass the entry argument, and the message will be sent to that entry on the list

+- Callback on receiving messages

+For scripting, to set a function to be called whenever a message is received, use the create_callback method, and pass as the only argument, a function.
+The function must accept an argument, which is the received messages as a list.

 ##Use Cases:
 - Auto Reply bot for whatsapp, “I am away from phone”